What you will learn in this part...

 D. The atomic number and the mass number is the same.

 If the ration of protons to electrons differs this would mean the atom is deemed an ion, which would have an overall charge, therefore this rules out options (A) and (C).
-For option (D) where the atomic number and mass number is the same this scenario is near impossible as the atomic number is how many protons plus how many neutron and the mass number is how many neutron, this would only be applicable if there were no protons, which is quite rare apart from in some Hydrogen atom, so this answer is possible but maybe not the best definition.
+For option (D) where the atomic number and mass number is the same this scenario is near impossible as the atomic number is how many protons plus how many neutron and the mass number is how many neutrons, this would only be applicable if there were no protons, which is quite rare apart from in some Hydrogen atom, so this answer is possible but maybe not the best definition.
 (B) is the best answer here as an isotope is an atom which has differing amount of neutrons in its nucleus.

 The Periodic Table - Key Classifications